Viale Enrico Forlanini

 The street view from Cavriano in February 2012.

-The Viale Enrico Forlanini is a long street located in Milan, Lombardy, Italy.
-It cuts through a park, connecting the city centre with the Linate Airport and the Idroscalo lake.
+The Viale Enrico Forlanini is a long avenue located in Milan, Lombardy, Italy.
+It cuts through a park, connecting the city centre with Linate Airport and Idroscalo lake.
 The street is named after Milan-born aviation pioneer Enrico Forlanini (1848–1930).
-However, it was originally named after Michele Bianchi (1883–1930), a founding member of the National Fascist Party.
+It was originally named after Michele Bianchi (1883–1930), a founding member of the National Fascist Party.